Test drive a career... Get Co-op working for you!

 - Some may be planning to join the work force or want to learn a skilled trade through the Ontario Youth Apprenticeship Program (OYAP).

-- Others may plan to attend community college or university and are part of our SHSM or PEL Co-op.
+- Others may plan to attend community college or university and may be part of our SHSM or PEL Co-op.

-- Students can still do Co-op without being part of a special Co-op program.
+- Students can do Co-op without being part of a special Co-op program!

 Special Co-op Programs:

 - SHSMs in either Health and Wellness: Medical or Fitness Focus, Information Communication Technology (ICT), Non-Profit and Aviation are being offered at MTS